borgmatic-collective/docker-borgmatic/base/README.md

 In case you are using the container to backup docker volumes used by other containers, you might want to make sure that the data is consistent and doesn't change while the backup is running.
-The easiest way to ensure this is to stop the affected containers before the backup and restart the afterwards.
+The easiest way to ensure this is to stop the affected containers before the backup and restart them afterwards.
 You can use the appropriate borgmatic hooks and [control the docker engine through the API](https://docs.docker.com/engine/api/) using the hosts docker socket.